jpuritz/BIO_594_2018/Lectures/Week7/Code from class.md

 ## PCAdapt

-This program runs entirely in R
+This program runs entirely in R and has excellent [documentation](https://bcm-uga.github.io/pcadapt/)

 Start R